 - 1. Connect the device to a host computer using a USB accessory. - 2.
 On the device, pull down the Notification panel and touch Charging this device via USB. - 3.
-Touch Transfer photos PTP. - 4.
-On the host computer, open a file explorer application. - 5.
-Open the SD card or the Internal storage folder. - 6.
+Touch PTP. - 4.
+Touch Transfer photos PTP. - 5.
+On the host computer, open a file explorer application. - 6.
+Open the Internal storage folder. - 7.
+Open the SD card or the Internal storage folder. - 8.
 Copy or delete photos as required.